 The Play Your Park campaign is the Conservancy's latest endeavor in its mission to improve and maintain Hermann Park.
-This $51 million initative is focused on four exceptional projects: the Commons at Hermann Park, the McWilliams Dog Park, enhanced natural habitats, and a renewed public art initiative.
+This $52 million initative is focused on three exceptional projects: the Commons at Hermann Park, the McWilliams Dog Park, and a renewed public art initiative.

 As the next phase in Hermann Park Conservancy's 20-year master plan, the Play Your Park campaign will create a more welcoming space in Hermann Park today, and for future generations to enjoy.